scottdh/11ty-sass-template/src/coaching/empower.md

   imageAlt: "A product team in front of a product map, with a clear understanding of their role and objectives"
   bgColor: "lavenderblush"
 keySkills:
-  - "Product mapping and prioritising improvements"
+  - "Transform the way your team thinks and works"
-  - "Establishing clear goals and team objectives"
+  - "Map your product and establish objectives"
-  - "Leadership and team collaboration"
+  - "Develop a process leaders and teams trust"
 ---